counter185/PSPSaveManager/README.md

-#PSP Save Manager
+# PSP Save Manager
 This is, as the name would suggest, a save manager for PSP save files.

-It automatically scans connected drives and MTP devices to find the right save directories Right now it allows you to copy, overwrite and delete saves directly between PPSSPP save folders and real PSP memory cards connected as a Windows removable drive and MTP
+It automatically scans connected drives and MTP devices to find the right save directories.

+Right now it allows you to copy, overwrite and delete saves directly between PPSSPP save folders and real PSP memory cards connected as a Windows removable drives or MTP

 ![Preview image](preview1.png)